You can watch a recording of our online talk exploring Norman Shaw’s influence on Bedford Park’s development. The talk took place on 30 September.

 You can read more about Nicholas below.

-The talk including questions will last approximately an hour.
+The talk including questions lasted approximately an hour.

 Nicholas Friend MA (Oxon) MA (Cantab) FRSA